 The Public Records Act requires the proper maintenance of records.
 Delivering record keeping practices that meet legislative requirements ensures that records are kept secure and allows for them to be made readily available to the public and other government entities, which is an important function of councils.

-A Public is all information created, sent and received by a Victorian public sector employee in the course of carrying out the business of the agency including electronic documents, emails, websites, audio-visual records, databases and system-generated records, as well as physical documents and files.
+A Public Record is all information created, sent and received by a Victorian public sector employee in the course of carrying out the business of the agency including electronic documents, emails, websites, audio-visual records, databases and system-generated records, as well as physical documents and files.

 Yarriambiack Shire Council receives, creates, handles and stores thousands of records annually and as such is required to ensure they are stored and documented in the correct manner.

 The council does not currently operate an electronic document storage system, as all government and local government entities should.
 The council uses a manual record filing system which requires staff members to store records in a designated area consisting of two rooms with compactuses at the council’s Warracknabeal offices.
 Staff also store records within cupboards, drawers and on desks in their work areas.

 The examination found a number of staff have developed their own databases or programs to record their work but it is not widespread and is not accessible by all parts of council and not accountable in any manner.

 The archives for council records are held in 3 shipping containers that are located at one of the council depots.
 They are secured by padlock but are not compliant with the storage guidelines as set out by the Public Records Office.

 This current system is totally inadequate for a council to run its business.

 The Inspectorate found there were no back-ups of council computer records prior to March 2019.